Population Tool Locator

 Population Attributes

-This panel contains parameters to precisely manage the particles placement in the locator.
+This panel contains parameters to precisely manage the slot placement in the locator.

 Modify the orientation of Entities in order to look at a Locator